IndustrieCreative/odoo_addons/base_view_dynamic_inheritance/README.md

 # Dynamic views inheritance

-A technical module to load inherited views dynamically.
+A technical module to dynamically load inherited views.

 ## Usage

 The module create the new group ***base_view_dynamic_inheritance.dynamic_inheritance_void_group*** that should never be associated with any user.